-Sir Alfred De Carter suspects his wife of infidelity.
-While conducting a symphony orchestra, he imagines three different ways of dealing with the situation.
-When the concert ends, he tries ...
+While conducting a symphony orchestra, Sir Alfred De Carter imagines three different ways of dealing with his wife's suspected infidelity, then tries acting out his fantasies, but things do...
 See full summary »

 Claude Eastman, is a composer and conductor.
 He is married to Daniella, who is half his age.
 While away on a trip he told his Italian driver, Giuseppe, to tell his friend Norman to keep an eye on her, or take care of her.
 But his english is not too good, so Norman thought he was saying that Claude wanted him to hire a private eye to keep tabs on her.
 Which he did.
 Claude tells him that it's ok but the man Norman hired gives him his report and it says something happened while he was away.
 Claude, of course, tells him to throw it away but after Norman leaves, Claude tries to retrieve it and tries to read it but Daniella's there, when Giuseppe destoys it, he goes to the man Norman hired to get a copy.
 He tells Claude that a man went into his apartment while he was away and left at an unusual hour, and that he also has a video.
 Claude tells him to destroy it but shortly after leaving returns so that he can watch it.
 Now the video's a little fuzzy but clearly he can see that the man wears ...Written by

 Dudley Moore, who plays an orchestra conductor in this film, and had played the orchestra conductor for the production of "The Mikado" featured during the climax of Foul Play (1978), about ten years after that movie's release, would play Ko-Ko on stage in Jonathan Miller's production of "The Mikado" in Los Angeles.
 See more »